 It is also recommended that each applicant contact their proposed supervisor to discuss making their Forrest Scholarship application.

-The Forrest Scholarship Conditions stipulate that in order to be eligible applicants must not have already enrolled or previously undertaken research towards a PhD or other research doctorate prior to commencement of the Forrest Scholarship application round for which they applied.Back to top
+The Forrest Scholarship Conditions stipulate that in order to be eligible applicants must not have already enrolled in the proposed PhD or previously undertaken research towards a PhD or other research doctorate prior to the closing date of the Forrest Scholarship application round for which they applied.Back to top

 No. Forrest Scholarships applications are a separate scholarship and therefore a separate application needs to be completed for each.
-Applicants need to make sure they contact their nominated university to discuss making a PhD and IPRS/APA application.
+Applicants need to make sure they contact their nominated university to discuss making a PhD and RTP Scholarship application.
 Contact details for the different scholarships office can be found here: